Have an Instant Pot? Need recipes that are thoroughly tested and WORK?Get my new cookbook collection for 40% OFF!

 Instant Pot Lentil Soup is basically what my fall dreams are made of.
 It’s rich and hearty without being heavy like many hearty soups are.

-If you’ve been turned off by lentil soup before because of it’s lack of flavor or texture you’re definitely going to want to give this recipe a try– I really don’t think you’ll be disappointed!
+If you’ve been turned off by lentil soup before because of its lack of flavor or texture you’re going to want to give this recipe a try– I really don’t think you’ll be disappointed!
 Everyone I’ve made this Instant Pot Lentil Soup for has raved about it and asked for the recipe.

 Tips for this Instant Pot Lentil Soup:

-- This is a fantastic vegetarian/vegan soup as is, but I’m of the camp that believes everything is better with just a little bit of bacon.
+- This recipe is a fantastic vegetarian/vegan soup as is, but I’m of the camp that believes everything is better with just a little bit of bacon.
 Adding a couple of slices of chopped bacon to the pan in step #1 adds a nice smokiness to the soup that I love.

 - Soup is always better with a good hunk of bread to dip in it and this N0-Knead Bread goes perfectly with this Lentil Soup.

 - Don’t skip the lemon juice or use concentrated lemon juice!
 The FRESH lemon juice really makes all the flavors in the soup POP and turns it into something magical.
 Concentrated lemon juice (the kind in the bottle) does not have the same flavor as fresh and might make your soup taste a little off.
 Use fresh lemons and you’ll be glad you did!

 Tools Used For this Instant Pot Lentil Soup

 - An Instant Pot: This is the model that I have and LOVE.
 My pot been with me for over a year, but still works like new!
 It’s changed the dinnertime routine at our house and helps me make meals in under an hour that used to take HOURS!